eclipse-simrel/.github/wiki/SimRel/Simultaneous_Release_Requirements.md

 Note: this is not really a "Simultaneous Release Requirement" but is required of any p2 repository on Eclipse Foundation infrastructure,x and is just documented here to help spread the word and educate newcomers.

-Similar to p2.mirrorsURL attribute, a well behaved, well optimized p2 repository should contain a p2.index file.
+Similar to p2.mirrorsURL attribute, a well-behaved, well-optimized p2 repository should contain a p2.index file.
 This is especially important for "composite repos" and prevents unnecessary "round trips" to server looking for files.
-See for history and for how-to instructions, see the [p2.index](https://github.com/eclipse-equinox/p2/blob/master/docs/p2_index.md).
+For how-to instructions, see the [p2.index](https://github.com/eclipse-equinox/p2/blob/master/docs/p2_index.md).
 Again, this is not so much a "Simultaneous Release Requirement" but is recommended of any p2 repository on Eclipse Foundation infrastructure, and is just documented here to help spread the word and educate newcomers.